StinaAxelsson/milestone-p1/README.md

 * Other than this three bug problems, I had alot of problems with the height of my sections.
 When resized it to smaller screen the content in the sections got hidden behind the next sections.
 Thanks to Devtool, after many hours of head scrathing I found the problem and It was finally completed in both bigger screens and the absolut smallest.
 ## Validator Testing

+Here is the result of HTML
 ![alt](/wireframes/html-validator.png)
+Here is the result of CSS
 ![alt](/wireframes/css-validator.png)

  [Link to my Validator CSS result](http://jigsaw.w3.org/css-validator/validator$link)